robertjchristian/MRC/MRC53.md

 The existing Builder Smart Contract has all the logic for users Staking toward Subnets and rewarding MOR emissions on this basis.
 The change for Compute will be to simply pull these emissions from the Compute pool instead of the Builder one.

 **Formula:** Amount Staked divided by total Compute MOR emitted since February 8th 2024.
-- Example: 120,000 divided by the 1,200,000 equal 10% of 3,254 MOR per day.
+- Example: 120,000 MOR is Staked divided by the 1,200,000 total MOR emitted for Compute equals 10% of 3,254 MOR per day, which is 325 MOR per day.
 - Maximum Distribution: After staking equals aggregate amount emitted the total Compute pay out will be equal to the daily emissions of 3,254 to compute providers in proportion to their stake within the compute bucket.
+In other words when Staking of MOR exceeds 1,200,000 the daily emissions are capped at 3,254 MOR per day.
+- In this example the say Subnet XYZ is Staking 120,000 MOR out of 1,200,000 total Staked by ALL Subnets, then their able to earn up to 325 MOR per day.

 ## Calculator Smart Contract
 This new Calculator Smart Contract will look at the MOR emissions earned by Subnets from Step #1 as the maximum MOR it can recieve and check the amount from Step #2.